-Two years ago, towards the end of the summer, I was in Paris and was fully immerse in one of the most happiest times of my life.
+Two years ago, towards the end of the summer, I was in Paris and was fully immersed in one of the happiest times of my life.
 I won’t even try to tell about the countless reasons for which I’m so much in love with that city.

 There are many things I miss about Paris.
 Some are pretty banal such as walking for hours along the Seine and stopping in every boulangerie.
 During my time there, walking for long hours was what saved me from getting as fat as a pig.

 To step into any boulangerie, from the more sophisticated in the city centre to the humble ones in the suburbs, it was like stepping into paradise.
 Tons of butter and other forbidden things: Croissants aux Amandes and Flan Pistache in great quantity.
 “Soon all this will be over”.
 I’d say to myself “You’ll return to your sad Venice where there are no boulangerie and where bakeries and pastisseries are another thing all together”.

 I spent months like this, filling my mouth with scrumptious little things and keeping quiet the little voice inside telling me not to stuff myself with cakes.
 Anyway, I did walk a lot!
 My favorite boulangerie in Saint Paul wasn’t just around the corner and I also lost some weight, in the end, just like in the best dream in which the more you eat, the more weight you lose.

 Sometimes, I still have some of these nostalgic and compulsive attacks towards cakes, like the other day, for example, when I had to find something refreshing to eat because in Venice the heat has reached very high temperatures in these days and I’ve been indoor in an unreal dimness.
 It’s forbidden to open the shutters because the sun outside is too hot.
 It’s forbidden to put the oven on because it’d be like a suicide.
 It’s forbidden to move around fast.
 There couldn’t be any more slow-living than this!